suvansh/AutoPlugin/README.md

 The `out_dir` keyword argument determines where the `ai-plugin.json` and `openapi.yaml` files are saved upon generation.

 All other keyword arguments are used to customize fields of the [plugin manifest file](https://platform.openai.com/docs/plugins/getting-started/plugin-manifest).
 The `name` keyword argument can be used for convenience to update both `name_for_human` and `name_for_model` at once.
 Same for `description`.
 In a future update, these can be automatically generated to further streamline the deployment process.
+Keep in mind the [best practices](https://platform.openai.com/docs/plugins/getting-started/writing-descriptions) for descriptions.

 ## Testing